PGY2 Specialized Residency: Oncology

-Sequencing of learning experiences
+Sequencing of Learning Experiences

 The PGY2 oncology resident receives orientation to oncology specific activities and operations in the first month of the program.
 Core rotational learning experiences are scheduled prior to elective courses.
 The oncology resident will be exposed to a broad range of supportive care topics, chemotherapy and immunotherapy, and other treatment modalities employed in the treatment of different malignancies.
 Elective rotations will supplement the resident’s professional interests.
 Longitudinal learning experiences in administration, research and teaching will fortify the resident’s understanding of different facets of oncology pharmacy seen within the healthcare system.

-- Inpatient Malignant Hematology/Blood and Marrow Transplant 1 (4 weeks)
+- Inpatient Malignant Hematology (5 weeks)

-- Inpatient Malignant Hematology/Blood and Marrow Transplant 2 (4 weeks)
+- Inpatient Medical Oncology (4 weeks)

 - Investigational Drug Services (4 weeks)